Skip to Content

 8. Cool off in the Bohorok River

-Just like the villagers, you can cool off in the Bohorok River at any time of the day.
+Just like the locals, you can cool off in the Bohorok River at any time of the day.

 The Bohorok River in Bukit Lawang.

-Remember, wear a loose t-shirt and trousers.
-Wearing a bikini, swimsuits or trunks will offend the locals, as they are majority Muslims who have a conservative culture.
+Remember to wear a loose t-shirt and trousers.
+Wearing a bikini, swimsuits or trunks is likely to offend locals and warrant a lot of stares.

 9. Go white water rafting on the Wampu River